 The Top 15 Wood Lathe & Wood Turning Project Ideas for Beginners

 Making bracelets is a great starting point for making rings.
 It’s a valuable skill to learn, and it’s a great way to get started building your wood-turning abilities.
-And bracelets always make great gifts.
-You’ll also have loads of freedom with how you finish your bracelets, and after you get proficient at making them, you can start to incorporate more intricate designs.
+Also, bracelets always make great gifts.
+You’ll also have freedom with how you finish your bracelets, and after you get proficient at making them, you can incorporate more intricate designs.

 Rings are essentially tiny bracelets, so it makes sense to start with bracelets first.
-Once you have the methodology down, you can start to shrink the process and make some beautiful, elegant wooden rings.
-Experiment with different types of wood, various finishes, and even designs that are carved into the ring.
-Rings can be great gifts for loved ones and can even be sold if you get good enough at making them.
+Once you have the methodology down, you can shrink the process and make some beautiful, elegant wooden rings.
+Experiment with different types of wood, various finishes, and designs carved into the ring.
+Rings can be great gifts for loved ones and can be sold if you get good enough at making them.

 Like bowls, spoons are an essential part of daily life.
-We all use spoons, so, why not make some yourself?
+We all use spoons, so why not make some yourself?
 Remember, you’re not limited to making spoons of any particular size.
 You can make small spoons for eating or large spoons that are meant for stirring a big pot.
-As your skills increase, you can add more intricacy to your spoons with designs and attractive finishes.
+You can add more intricacy to your spoons with designs and attractive finishes as your skills increase.

 5. Bottle Stoppers

 Bottle stoppers are one of the earliest projects that most wood-turners complete.
-A bottle stopper is great for use in wine, olive oil, and many other circumstances.
-We always prefer to make projects that will actually be used, and we’re certain you can find a number of uses for a nice bottle stopper!
+A bottle stopper is great for wine, olive oil, and other containers.
+We always prefer to make projects that will be used, and we’re certain you can find a number of uses for a nice bottle stopper!

 Wooden flower pots can be a very attractive and natural way to show off your wood-turning skills while livening up an area.
-They make beautiful works of art and can be made simply or quite complex.
-As your skills continue to grow, you’ll want to start turning vases of different shapes, sizes, and designs.
-Don’t limit yourself to just what you see.
-There are no limits to what you can create if you can imagine it!
+They make beautiful works of art and can include simple or complex designs.
+As your skills grow, you’ll want to turn vases of different shapes, sizes, and designs.
+Don’t limit yourself to what you see; there are no limits to what you can create if you can imagine it!

 7. Candle Stools

-Candle stools can help light up a romantic evening.
-Alternatively, they can be used as small doll furniture, making them great gifts for everyone from your nieces to your grandma.
-Anyone who uses candles will appreciate such an item, or you can use them yourself to woo your significant other.
-And you’ll have to make extra to populate your niece’s dollhouse!
+Candle stools can light up a romantic evening.
+Alternatively, they can be used as doll furniture, making them great gifts for everyone, from your nieces to your grandma.
+Anyone who uses candles will appreciate such an item, or you can use them.
+You’ll have to make several to populate your niece’s dollhouse!

 Goblets are another proving ground for woodturners.
-Almost every woodturner attempts to make a goblet at some point, and it can be a very rewarding project to complete.
-You can make them in all sorts of styles and sizes, so look around and find some designs you’d like to emulate.
+Almost every woodturner attempts to make a goblet at some point, and it can be a rewarding project to complete.
+You can make them in all styles and sizes, so look around and find designs you’d like to emulate.

 9. Bottle Coasters

-Bottle coasters are perfect for holding wine bottles, and they add a nice touch of decoration.
-They’re rather simple to make and quite similar to the process of making bowls, though there are some notable differences.
-Use bottle coasters as a way to refine and enhance your bowl-making skills.
+Bottle coasters are perfect for holding wine bottles and as decorations.
+They’re rather simple to make and similar to the process of making bowls, though there are some notable differences.
+You can use bottle coasters as a way to refine and enhance your bowl-making skills.

 10. Shot Glasses

-Whether you drink or not, you certainly know someone who could use some additional shot glasses.
-Making these little items can help you to vastly improve your fine motor skills and wood-turning skills simultaneously.
-They’re simple and quick to make, but lots of fun — especially when you put them to use!
+Whether you drink or not, you know someone who could use additional shot glasses.
+Making these little items can help you to improve your fine motor skills and wood-turning skills simultaneously vastly.
+They’re simple to make but lots of fun—especially when you put them to use!

 11. Magic Wand

-Magic wands have been all the rage ever since Harry Potter became so popular.
-Kids love these items and they make great gifts.
+Magic wands have been all the rage ever since Harry Potter became popular.
+Kids love them, and they make great gifts.
 You’ll even find plenty of adults carrying wands around your local Renaissance festival.
-More importantly, a wand will give you a fun, diverse project that you can make over and over without ever creating the same wand twice.
+More importantly, a wand will give you a fun, diverse project that you can make repeatedly without ever creating the same wand twice.

 12. Wooden Pen

 Turning a wooden pen is sort of a right of passage for woodturners.
-It’s a small, intricate item that will help to keep your wood-turning skills sharp.
-They’re a great learning tool, and making a few pens is sure to greatly enhance your knowledge of woodturning.
-And this is one project that you’re sure to find a use for once it’s finished.
+It’s a small, intricate item that will keep your wood-turning skills sharp.
+They’re a great learning tool, and making a few pens is sure to enhance your knowledge of woodturning.
+This is one project that you’re sure to find a use for once it’s finished.

 13. Pestle and Mortar

 Don’t make the mistake of thinking a pestle and mortar must be made of stone.
 You can learn how to make a wood lathe pestle & mortar.
-The mortar is very similar to a bowl and will follow the same basic process.
-The pestle can be customized to whatever shape you prefer and leaves a lot of room for embellishment.
+The mortar is similar to a bowl and follows the same basic process.
+The pestle can be customized to whatever shape you prefer and leaves room for embellishment.

 14. Rolling Pin

-Anyone who’s had a lathe for any length of time has almost certainly made a rolling pin.
-They’re a rather simple project, though you can get pretty intricate while designing the handles.
+Anyone who’s had a lathe for a long time has almost certainly made a rolling pin.
+They’re a rather simple project, but you can get pretty intricate while designing the handles.
 If you bake a lot, this project will see plenty of use once it’s complete.
 But if you’re not a baker, there’s almost certainly someone in your family who is!

 15. Chair or Table Legs

-Table and chair legs can be made very simple or quite ornate.
-It’s all up to you.
-Either way, the process is the same and they can all be made on a wood lathe.
-Determine what length you need them to be and come up with a basic design to try out.
-Once they’re finished, you’ll have the start to a custom table or chair — both of which could see daily use.
+Table and chair legs can be made very simple or ornate; it’s all up to you.
+Either way, the process is the same, and they can all be made on a wood lathe.
+Determine the length you need them to be and develop a basic design to try out.
+Once they’re finished, you can get started on building a custom table or chair.

-There is no shortage of projects for you to try out on your wood lathe.
-Regardless of how new you are to the hobby, the 15 projects we’ve just covered are all great ways for you to increase your skill level and learn more about woodturning.
-Just make sure to remember the most important rule — have fun while you’re working!
+There is no shortage of projects for you to try on your wood lathe.
+Regardless of how new you are to the hobby, the 15 projects we’ve covered are all great for improving your skills and learning more about woodturning.
+Just remember the most important rule; have fun while you’re working!

 - See Also: 10 Wood Turning Projects for Beginners